ShiQiu0419/ShiQiu0419.github.io/index.md

 My current research focuses on 3D vision, visualization, human computer interaction, etc. I mainly explore these techniques with AI and Extended Reality (XR), especially for their applications in medical study.

+For PhD/MPhil/RA applicants: I currently do not have a clear plan for the 2026 intakes, thus may not respond actively.

 For CUHK students: my student consultation hours are from 2:00 PM to 4:00 PM every Tuesday.

 ## News